 If an optionee disposes of the shares within two years from the date of grant of the option or within one year from the date of exercise (an "Early Disposition"), the optionee generally will recognize ordinary income at the time of such Early Disposition which will equal the excess, if any, of the lesser of (1) the amount realized on the Early Disposition, or (2) the fair market value of the shares on the date of exercise, over the optionee's basis in the shares.
 The Company will be entitled to a deduction in an amount equal to such income.
-The excess, if any, of the amount realized on the Early Disposition of such shares over the fair market value of the shares on the date of exercise, over the optionee's basis in the shares and the shares on the date of exercise will be long-term or short-term capital gain, depending upon the holding period of the shares, provided the optionee holds the shares as a capital asset at the time of Early Disposition.
+The excess, if any, of the amount realized on the Early Disposition of such shares over the fair market value of the shares on the date of exercise will be long-term or short-term capital gain, depending upon the holding period of the shares, provided the optionee holds the shares as a capital asset at the time of Early Disposition.
 The Company generally will be entitled to an income tax deduction equal to the amount of ordinary income recognized by the optionee upon an Early Disposition.